 David Edge Prize

-Awarded annually for the best article in the area of science and technology studies by the 4S.
+Awarded annually for an outstanding article in the area of science and technology studies.

 Eligibility for the Prize

 - Published papers that have undergone peer-review are eligible: This includes papers that have appeared in print journals and in e-journals as well as chapters in edited volumes.
 In the latter case, proof that the papers have undergone peer-review must be provided.
 Chapters in monographs (such texts are covered by the 4S book prizes) are not eligible.

 - Eligible publication dates for 2018 prize: The prize committee will consider papers that appeared in the years 2015 or 2016 in print or electronically (e-journals) in final form.
 What counts are the ‘official’ publication dates, and not the dates when preprints (electronic or otherwise) are first available.

 - Authorship: Single-authored and co-authored articles are eligible.
 There are no restrictions concerning the author’s professional status.